-Old Town (section 11-513(K)(4)) [See June 20, 2008 memo for updated discussion]
+Old Town (section 11-513(K)(4))

 Although representatives of Old Town Civic have made it clear that they do not support an administrative SUP program, staff is recommending one because it believes that such a program could be successful with appropriate standards.
 The proposed text amendment includes standards for Old Town (defined to include land within the Old and Historic Alexandria District) restaurants that are unique to that area and incorporates criteria from the Old Town restaurant policy adopted by City Council to guide the addition or expansion of restaurants there.
 For example, at section 11-513 (G), although the citywide standards for full service dining, seats and hours apply, delivery is limited to non vehicular modes (pedestrian and bicycle) and alcohol service is limited to beer and wine.
 As to Council's Old Town restaurant policy, standards require that the Director make the following findings: